Bell Mobility: Discontinued services

 Bell launched a proprietary Video Calling service on November 4, 2009 for select HSPA+ mobile phones.
 The service featured a cost of $5 CAD per month for unlimited video calls.
 It was supported by the LG Xenon, Nokia C6, Nokia N97, Samsung Galaxy S Vibrant, Samsung Omnia II and Samsung Wave smartphones.
 These devices have all been discontinued.
 It is unknown whether or not a non-Bell Galaxy S, or even Bell's Samsung Galaxy S II, support the Video Calling service.
 These Android-based devices, however, can use the included Google Talk for videoconferencing as long as they have an Internet connection available.

+BlackBerry Internet Service is no longer available.

 Advertising

 In conjunction with the 2006 Olympics, Bell Mobility introduced a pair of anthropomorphic CGI beavers named Frank (voiced by Norm Macdonald) and Gordon (voiced by Ken Hudson Campbell), who constantly got into misadventures which led to Frank getting flustered with the antics of the dimwitted Gordon.
 Analysts covering a potential restructuring of BCE suggested getting rid of the Frank and Gordon ad campaign.
 They have also criticized some of Bell Mobility's initiatives as failing to tap the market, such as offering full-length movies.

 The ad campaign was canceled by Bell on August 1, 2008 and replaced with the "Today just got better" campaign.